NivenT/academic_website/_advice/postdoc.md

 Short answer: you can find a large chunk of the positions you will want to apply to on [mathjobs](https://www.mathjobs.org/), and many (though not necessarily all) of the non-mathjob positions can be found by looking at department websites and subscribing to mailing lists.

 You probably want to apply to a lot of positions (especially since mathjobs helps make this easier).
-Personally, I ended up applying to about 45 positions and ultimately received 4 offers (more on this later; see `Receiving/Responding to Offers`).
-I think some people apply to closer to one or two hundered positions.
+Personally, I ended up applying to about 45 positions and ultimately received 4 offers (more on this later; see [Receiving/Responding to Offers](#receivingresponding-to-offers)).
+I think some people apply to closer to one or two hundred positions.

 ## US